-The Stages of Grief: Our emotions are as complicated as we are.
+Our emotions are as complicated as we are.
 Grief is a very personal emotion and we all experience it differently.
 Our pain, intensity and perspective will be as different as our reason for grieving.
 Understanding the different models of grief can help us cope better with our pain.

 Coping with loss may leave us feeling pregnant with a jumbled mess of mixed emotions as we make our way through the different stages of grief in our own unique way.

-Loss and grief often leaves us with a lot of confusion and questions.
+Grief, loss and bereavement often leaves us with a lot of confusion and questions.

 Is this how I am supposed to feel?